 As for those lighter roots?
 A root touch-up kit (you can use one with permanent color—or temporary dye) will help deepen the shade until it’s time to color again in six or so weeks.

 Your ends are dried and fried

-Typically the result of over-bleaching dry, split-prone ends can be nourished, though Diaz says usually the best, most effective fix is a trim.
-Just have your stylist snip off the most-damaged areas to keep those splits from traveling up the hair shaft and weakening your hair further.
-Then, commit to a weekly hair mask, look for ingredients like silk proteins to strengthen; collagen, lilac and hyaluronic acid to repair; and argan, sacha yushi and jojoba oils to deeply hydrate.
+Typically, dry, split-prone ends that are the result of over-bleaching can be hydrated back to health, though Diaz says usually the best, most effective fix is a trim.
+Just have your stylist snip off the most damaged areas to keep those splits from traveling up the hair shaft and weakening your hair further.
+This trim could even mean a light dusting for your hair, so that you aren’t losing too much length.

 Your red tint is more fire-orange than auburn